Who is NIAC?

 Aside from how dumb is such argument in any sense, the idea of justifying anything morally by saying someone 300 years ago would approve of it is pathetic.

-Using the Founding Fathers argument, they should also believe in slavery or segregation.
+Using the Founding Fathers argument, they should also believe in slavery or at least segregation.
 George Washington, Benjamin Franklin, Thomas Jefferson, James Madison, and Patrick Henry were all slave-owners.

 Among American presidents, twelve of them owned slaves.
 Eight of them owned slaves while in office.
-George Washington is believed to own more than 1500 slaves while in office, combined; each more than 600.
-George Washington’s slaves were not freed even when he was passing Northwest Ordinance, which banned slaver ownership in north of the Ohio river.
+George Washington is believed to own more than 1,500 slaves while in office.
+George Washington’s slaves were not freed even when he was passing Northwest Ordinance, which banned slave ownership in north of the Ohio river.

 Jefferson fathered multiple slave children with the enslaved woman Sally Hemings, the likely half-sister of his late wife Martha Wayles Skelton.